 - School-assessed coursework for Unit 3 will contribute 25% to the study score. - School-assessed coursework for Unit 4 will contribute 25% to the study score. - The end-of-year examination will contribute to 50% to the study score.

-This study prepares students for employment and/or further study at the tertiary level or in vocational education and training settings in fields such as exercise and sport science, health science, education, recreation, sport development and coaching, health promotion and related careers.
+VCE Physical Education prepares students for employment and/or further study in fields such as exercise and sport science, health science, education, recreation, sport development and coaching, health promotion and related careers.

 HUMANITIES